Tennessee’s Hunter Safety Education Program

 Formal hunter education efforts began in the late 1940s and later expanded nationwide until it is now required almost everywhere, including Tennessee.
 Since the implementation of education, there has been a tremendous decline in hunting-related incidents across the country.

-By completing and passing this Tennessee-approved online hunting license course, you will have satisfied the educational requirement for Tennessee.
+By completing and passing this Tennessee-approved online hunting license course, you will have satisfied the classroom educational requirement for Tennessee.

 Pay Only When You Pass